 InnoPhase is a fabless wireless semiconductor platform company specializing in extreme low power wireless radio solutions.
 It invented the groundbreaking PolaRFusionTM digital radio architecture, a patented semiconductor that dramatically increases battery lifetime 50%+ in typical applications.

-InnoPhase is focused on developing wireless semiconductor platforms for high volume, battery-based consumer, commercial, medical, and industrial wireless IoT products.
+InnoPhase is focused on developing wireless semiconductor SoCs and Modules for high volume, battery-based consumer, commercial, medical, and industrial wireless IoT products.

-Headquarters in San Diego, CA with an additional advanced design center located in Kista Sweden.
+Headquarters in San Diego, CA with an additional advanced design centers located in Kista Sweden, and Bangalore, India.

 Typical Product Applications